SuubiD/pdsnd_github/README.md

 Bikeshare

 ### Description
-Analysis of US Bikeshare System for 3 cities
+Analysis of US Bikeshare Data System for three cities

 ### Files used
 *chicago.csv*\